za213/bernie-targeting/README.md

 * Visit the [universes](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) folder for info about the `bernie_data_commons.base_universe` table for cutting GOTV lists and volunteer / event recruitment.
 * To enable location based targeting [here is a workflow](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) that calculates the travel time between each voter within a given commuting radius of a set of points of interest.

+## Modeling
+* The [modeling folder](https://github.com/Bernie-2020/bernie-targeting/tree/master/modeling) contains a few scripts to train models in Civis Platform using the CivisML API.
+This [Python notebook](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling/spoke-modeling-workflow-20191221.ipynb) contains a demonstration workflow that trains several models for a series of dependent variables, creates a table of validation metrics, and generates predictions along with a table containing the model output and percentiled scores partitioned on states.

-## Developers
+## Developer
 Organizing Analytics Team.
-Nico Marchio, Data Science Engineer.
+Nicholas Marchio, Data Science Engineer.